raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 }
 {% endhighlight %}

-The usual hazards to navigate are so-called edge cases like either array being empty or having a single element.
+The usual hazards to navigate are cases like either array being empty or having a single element.
 In a follow-up discussion, an interview might explore why this implementation takes a beating from the ugly memory stick, and how to use indices to make it better.

 [![Coding](/assets/images/coding.jpg)](https://www.flickr.com/photos/mpa/4369776892)